 Severed Mineral Rights

 Severed mineral rights exist independently of surface property owners.
-When in possession of severed mineral rights, individuals and companies are typically allowed to perform any reasonable action in order to explore and extract minerals from the property.
+When in possession of mineral rights severance, individuals and companies typically have permission to perform any reasonable action.
+This is in order to explore and extract minerals from the property.
 With this, severed estate owners must work in conjunction to find the best solution.

-After the severance of a deed, a separate mineral deed is created to accommodate the new property owner.
+What’s next after the severance of a deed?
+A creation of a separate mineral deed takes place to accommodate the new property owner.
 The new deed can outline full or partial ownership of the property’s mineral rights, depending on the conditions of the contract.

 Fragmented Mineral Rights

-If split-estate mineral rights are divided among multiple owners, it would be a bit redundant to refer to them as “severed severed” mineral rights.
+If there is a division of split-estate mineral rights among multiple owners, it is a bit redundant.
+Redundant refer to them as “severed severed” mineral rights.
 Instead, mineral rights divided among multiple parties are called fragmented mineral rights.

 With oil fields and fossil beds taking up massive amounts of space below the surface of the earth, mineral rights can be split among an essentially infinite number of separate owners.